samuel-verburg/EEA-summer-school-2025/README.md

 ## Acknowledgments

-- European Acoustics Association (EEA) for organizing the summer school
+- European Acoustics Association (EAA) for organizing the summer school
 - All contributors and instructors involved in developing these materials: Samuel Verburg, Efren Fernandez Grande, Antonio Figueroa Duran.